 5. Job Relationships Appropriate, and respectful in all Appropriately will all stakeholders Communication difficulties that Degree to which employee gets employment related contribute to poor job performance along with others communications Comments/Recommendations: 6.
 Job Attitude Employee is always positive and Employee is generally positive Employee is negative about job, Enthusiastic and positive enthusiastic about school and about school and school co-workers, school, and commitment to performing duties school community, promotes community community to the detriment of the and responsibilities school in a positive manner school climate Comments/Recommendations: 7.
 Attendance/Promptness Is rarely, if ever absent - is always Is seldom absent or late - Rare Employee's absences and/or late Reporting to work on the on time absences, late arrivals, or leave arrivals/leave earlies interfere with designated time and days, includes earlies do not interfere with job job performance staying for entire work day performance Comments/Recommendations: 8.
-Loyalty/Discretion Employee is loyal and discrete in Employee's level of loyalty and Employee has difficulty with Degree to which employee is loyal all school and district related discretion are acceptable loyalty and discretion which and discrete manners interferes with job performance and/or negatively impacts climate Comments/Recommendations: 9.
-Self-Improvement Employee is positive, has taken Employee communicates, has Employee has professional Independent effort to expand advantage of many career development opportunities taken advantage of required career development opportunities knowledge, does not take advantage of career development opportunities
+Loyalty/Discretion Employee is loyal and discrete in Employee's level of loyalty and Employee has difficulty with Degree to which employee is loyal all school and district related discretion are acceptable loyalty and discretion which and discrete manners interferes with job performance and/or negatively impacts climate Comments/Recommendations: 5 7 1 9.
+Self-Improvement Employee is positive, has taken Employee communicates, has Employee has professional Independent effort to expand advantage of many career taken advantage of required career knowledge, does not take 1 development opportunities development opportunities advantage of career development opportunities

 10. Work Habits

 Attribute Above Standard At Standard Below Standard

 10.1 Appropriately groomed for work

 requirements

 10.2 Adheres to Clarke County School

 District Board policies and school

 regulations

 10.3 Cross-trained, can perform duties

 associated with other positions than

-his/her own
+nis/her own

 Comments/Recommendations:

-Evaluator's Summary Comments:
+valuator's Summary Comments:

+mployee's Comments:

+mplayaa Cianatura Data

-Employee Signature: Date:
+mployee Signature: Date:

+valuator's Signatura Date:

-Evaluator's Signature: Date:
+valuator's Signature: Date

+valuator's Title

-Evaluator's Title: -
+valuator's Title: